TDMA is Optimal for All-unicast DoF Region of TIM if and only if Topology is Chordal Bipartite: Proofs

 \subsection{Graph Theoretic Preliminaries}

+{ We assume the readers will have some basic knowledge of graph theory.
+For the readers who are not familiar with the graph theory notions in use here, we refer to the Appendix for additional definitions. }

-Consider the simple undirected topology graph $\Gc$.
-A {\em line graph} of $\Gc$ is another graph, denoted by $\Gc_e$, such that each vertex of $\Gc_e$ represents an edge of $\Gc$, and any two vertices in $\Gc_e$ are adjacent if and only if their corresponding edges in $\Gc$ have an endpoint in common.
-The {\em square} of a graph $\Gc$, denoted by $\Gc^2$, is another graph that has the same set of vertices, but in which two vertices are adjacent when their distance in $\Gc$ is at most 2.
-Interestingly, $\Gc_e^2$ is the message conflict graph corresponding to the topology graph $\Gc$.
+Consider the undirected topology graph $\Gc$, {which is bipartite}.
+The {\em line graph} of $\Gc$ is another graph, denoted by $\Gc_e$, such that each vertex of $\Gc_e$ represents an edge of $\Gc$, and any two vertices in $\Gc_e$ are adjacent if and only if their corresponding edges in $\Gc$ have an endpoint in common.
+The {\em square} of a graph $\Gc$, denoted by $\Gc^2$, is another graph that has the same set of vertices in $\Gc$, but in which two vertices are adjacent when their distance in $\Gc$ is at most 2.
+The {\em distance} between two vertices is the number of edges in a shortest path connecting them.
+Interestingly, $\Gc_e^2$ is the message conflict graph corresponding to the network topology graph $\Gc$.
 We state this as the following lemma.
 The proof is presented in Section \ref{sec:conflict_graphs}.

-\begin{lemma} For any topology graph $\Gc$, the square of its line graph, $\Gc_e^2$, is its message conflict graph. \end{lemma}
+\begin{lemma} For any network topology graph $\Gc$, the square of its line graph, $\Gc_e^2$, is its message conflict graph. \end{lemma}

-Next, we carry over the chordal property of $\Gc$ to the perfect-graph property of $\Gc_e^2$. $\Gc$ is a chordal bipartite graph (see Chapter 12.4 in \cite{PerfectGraph}), thus weakly chordal \cite{ChordalBipartite}.
+Next, we carry over the chordal bipartite property of $\Gc$ to the perfect-graph property of $\Gc_e^2$. $\Gc$ is a chordal bipartite graph (see Chapter 12.4 in \cite{PerfectGraph}), thus weakly chordal \cite{ChordalBipartite}.
 It is proved in \cite{ChordalBipartite} that if $\Gc$ is weakly chordal, then $\Gc_e^2$ is also weakly chordal.
-As weakly chordal graphs are subclass of perfect graphs (see Chapter 66.5d in \cite{Schrijver}), $\Gc_e^2$ is perfect, a crucial result that we state as the following lemma.
+As weakly chordal graphs are subclass of perfect graphs (see Chapter 66.5d in \cite{Schrijver}), $\Gc_e^2$ is perfect.
+We state this crucial result as the following lemma.